 Those who are applying IPO online can do it via trading portal or ASBA.
 No change for investors who are applying online.

 UPI mode of payment is applicable only up to 2 Lakh of application amount, in case you are applying for more then Rs 2 Lakhs, you need to apply via ASBA.

 You need to submit an application to apply in Initial public offering (IPO).
-Now a days, an IPO process is getting more mature day by day.
-In the past an IPO process was taking 2 months with lots of paperwork.
+Nowadays, an IPO process is getting more mature day by day.
+In the past, an IPO process was taking 2 months with lots of paperwork.
 Your application money was blocked for months even though you get the allotment or not.
 But now the process is much smoother.
-Now the maximum IPO application is applied online and your money will blocked in your bank account only.
-Money will deduct from your bank account when you get an allotment else lock of your application money will release on the same day.
+Now the maximum IPO application is applied online and your money will be blocked in your bank account only.
+The money will deduct from your bank account when you get an allotment else to lock of your application money will release on the same day.